Insights & Updates

 In fact, the only data-backed element of this process was in sales data — but even that didn’t say much, especially since there were no previously-launched LTOs that stood apart from the permanent menu.

-This moved Crust & Co. to seek out not only a deeper understanding of what customers thought about their LTOs, but a way to collect those insights in an organized, real-time, and scalable manner.
+This moved Crust and Co. to seek out not only a deeper understanding of what customers thought about their LTOs, but a way to collect those insights in an organized, real-time, and scalable manner.

 Here is the formula they came up with and the results…